 The corroborative witness must form the opinion that the vehicle is speeding at the same moment of time as the first witness.
 This means you can't have two different witnesses forming a view as to speed when the vehicle is at two different places.

 Corroboration can also be provided by the speedometer of a police vehicle, radar equipment, or Vascar or by the speed testing device being used.
 The courts have held that a person may be convicted on the evidence of one police officer supported by evidence by him of the reading of a speedometer or other mechanical means, even if there is no evidence that the speedometer had been tested.
 The same principle applies to radar guns.
 This may not be the case if the speed alleged is only marginally over the limit.

 At Pragma Law, we pride ourselves on giving honest advice.
-The honest answer to that question depends on several factors but given the technicalities involved, successful challenges are never easy, and therefore never cheap.
-Unless you've got more money than you know what to do with, it's important you think very carefully before embarking on a challenge.
-We can talk you through the process so you can make an informed decision.
+The honest answer to that question depends on several factors but given the technicalities involved, successful challenges are time consuming, and therefore rarely cheap.
+It's important you think very carefully before embarking on a challenge and at Pragma, we can talk you through the process so you can make an informed decision.

 Call us on 0330 1330 081 today.